Smoked Ham Hocks

 We’re cooking these ham hocks like pulled pork so they need to be tender enough to pull once cooked.
 You’ll be able to tell when ham hocks are cooked because they’ll feel soft like butter when you insert a food probe into the meat.
 If you were to take the internal temperature, it should be between 195°f-205°f (90°c/96°c).

 I like to use fruit woods like apple or cherry when smoking all types of pork as they have a mild & sweet smoky flavour.
 Oak & pecan would be some other good choices.
+It’s best to avoid woods that impart a strong smoky flavour, as would be easy to overpower the flavour of the meat.

 This is down to personal preference.
 Sweet liquids like apple juice or soft drinks will help with bark caramelisation, vinegar, cider & beer will enhance meaty flavours or hot sauce will add a touch of heat.
 For smoked ham hocks, I like to use half apple juice, half water.